Health and safety protocols

 - More Information

 Bluewater Diagnostic Laboratory (Bluewater Lab) is the university's testing provider.
 Bluewater Lab provides testing on campus for all university members.
-Testing is no longer required at this time, but university members are encouraged to get tested regularly - especially if participating in high-risk activities such as traveling and attending social gatherings with limited space.
+Testing is not required at this time, but university members are encouraged to get tested regularly, especially if participating in high-risk activities such as traveling and attending social gatherings with limited space.
 Bluewater Lab is hosting testing sites at the following locations*:

 Schedule a test with Bluewater Lab